fbpx

 Dental Fillings Arlington Heights, IL

-Natural looking teeth fillings in Arlington Heights ILDental fillings play an important role in dentistry, remaining one of the most common dental treatments today- and one that most people will receive at some point in their lives.
-Although the common recommendation for a tooth cavity, a dental filling serves both restorative and cosmetic purposes for teeth that are decayed and/or damaged.
+Dental fillings play an important role in dentistry.
+They remain one of the most common dental treatments today—and one that most people will receive at some point in their lives.
+Although the common recommendation for a tooth cavity, a dental filling serves both restorative and cosmetic purposes for decayed and/or damaged teeth.

-Dr. Brent Engelberg and Dr. Mullarkey use a range of quality materials for placing dental fillings, depending on the size and location of the affected tooth and the cosmetic goals of the patient.
+Dr. Brent Engelberg and Dr. Mullarkey use various quality materials for placing dental fillings, depending on the size and location of the affected tooth and the patient’s cosmetic goals.
 In most cases, they will recommend a composite resin, or white, filling for an aesthetically pleasing result that will provide both durability and protection from future decay.

 Types of Dental Fillings